Brighten your holiday season with our Christmas Marmalade—a delightful blend of juicy oranges, zesty lemon, tropical pineapple, and vibrant cherries.

 Place a small plate in the freezer (to be used to test for gelling).

-In a food processor, fitted with the metal blade, working in batches, pulse oranges and lemon until finely chopped.
+In a food processor, fitted with a metal blade, working in batches, pulse oranges and lemon until finely chopped.
 Do not puree.

-In a deep, stainless steel saucepan, combine chopped oranges, lemon, pineapple with juice and sugar.
+In a deep, stainless steel saucepan, combine chopped oranges, lemon, and crushed pineapple with juice and sugar.
 Bring to a boil over medium-high heat, stirring to dissolve sugar.
-Boil hard, stirring until constantly, until mixture begins to sheet from a metal spoon (20-30 minutes).
+Boil hard, stirring constantly, until the mixture begins to sheet from a metal spoon (20-30 minutes).

 Plate method to test gelling: Remove the plate from the freezer and place about a teaspoon of jam on it.
 Put the plate back in the freezer for about 2 minutes.
 Remove it from the freezer and gently push the edge of the jam with your finger.
 If it is properly gelled, the jam should wrinkle a bit.
 If it is still runny, continue cooking the jam for 5 minutes more and test again using the plate method.

-If gel stage has been reached, skim off foam.
+If the gel stage has been reached, skim off the foam.

 Center lid on jar.
-Screw band down until resistance is met, then increase to fingertip-tight.
+Screw the band down until resistance is met, then increase to fingertip-tight.

-Wait 5 minutes, then remove the jars from the canner, cool and store.
-These jars are ready to be stored (or given away).
+Wait 5 minutes, then remove the jars from the canner, then cool, and store.

 Happy Canning and Baking!